router5/router5.github.io/_guides/router-options.md

 ## Use of hash part of URL

-Router5 only support HTML5 browsers with the history API.
-It means the router will use `history.pushState` and `history.replaceState` to modify the history of a page, and will listen to `popstate` events caused by a manual edit of the URL or a click on back and forward buttons.
-The router won't listen to `hashchange` events, but that doesn't mean you cannot use `#` in your URL.

-> The decision to whether or not use a `#` is a question of server configuration and not a decision based on browser support.

 Set `useHash` to `true` if you want the paths of your routes to be prefixed with a hash.
 You can also choose a `hashPrefix` which will be inserted between the path of a route and the hash.
+Those options will mostly be used by plugins such as `router5-history`.

 ## Default route